georgi-vasilev/Ng-AspNet-Core-Template/README.md

 # Ng-AspNet-Core-Template
+How to install it?
+Open Powershell and use the following commands

 The template is based on Nikolay Kostov's template, however, it was modified to be Single-page application (SPA) with Angular 12.
 The BaseService, BaseDeletableService and some of the mapping extensions are created and kindly provided by my dear friend Atanas Vasilev.